peter-mouland/web-caddy/docs/BUILD.md

 By default javascript is compiled using [browserify](https://www.npmjs.com/package/browserify), you could however choose to use [requirejs](http://requirejs.org/).
 Just update `build.scripts` within [caddy.config.js](boilerplate/caddy.config.js)

-This will create a compiled file for each `.js` file found in the `buildPaths` source root directories and save them into the corresponding `targets` directories.
+This will create a compiled file for each `.js` file found in the `buildPaths source` root directories and save them into the corresponding `targets` directories.

-Adding `minify:true` with using [uglify-js](https://www.npmjs.com/package/uglify-js) to create `.min.js` files.
+Adding `minify:true` will use [uglify-js](https://www.npmjs.com/package/uglify-js) to create `.min.js` files.
 To prevent minification use :

 `caddy build scripts -dev`